25 Best Maui Snorkeling Spots & Beach Guide

 VIDEO, Photos, Directions, Facilities & More - click here

-Napili Bay is one of the most beautiful sand beaches on Maui and perfect for families.
-This bay is known to play host to bodyboarders, surfers, paddle boarders, and swimmers.
+Napili Bay is one of the most breathtaking sand beaches on Maui and ideal for families.
+This bay is known to play host to bodyboarders, surfers, paddle boarders, and swimmers depending on the conditions.
 The Sea House Restaurant rests beautifully at the north end of the bay, and several small resorts line the rest of the beach.
 Sea turtles are especially prevalent here at sunrise and sunset – great timing for you to take photos from shore, just remember to give them plenty of space.

 Fish tend to congregate near the edges of the bay, where the reef has grown and their food and territory are located.
 If it’s encounters with marine life you’re after, the left side of Napili Bay is more interesting than the right.
 You will see needlefish, humuhumunukunukuapua’a, brown surgeonfish, and sometimes turtles.
 The center of the bay is all sand and, though a beautiful place, it is rare to see any fish there.